+If you own a home, have a lot of high-interest credit card debt, and can afford the fees and your new monthly mortgage payment, a cash-out refinance could be the right debt management option for you.
 Similar to a debt consolidation loan, part of your new mortgage rate is determined by your credit score and debt-to-income ratio (DTI).
 If you have a low credit score or your debt-to-income ratio is too high, you may have trouble qualifying for a worthwhile interest rate.

 Debt relief and debt consolidation are sometimes presented as the same type of debt management solution, but they are very different.
 Depending on your specific financial situation, one solution could be better than the other.
 If you’re thinking about debt consolidation, there are a few factors to consider first.

+Debt consolidation loans, balance transfer cards, and cash-out refinancing each have limits on how much you can borrow.
+Loan amounts for balance transfer cards and debt consolidation loans could be $1,000-$50,000.
+To qualify for a cash-out refinance, you need to have equity in your home that you can borrow against.
+If you do have equity in your home, you may only be able to borrow up to 97% against your home’s current value.
 Even if you are eligible for debt consolidation, you may not qualify for a favorable rate that is less that your current debts.
 Many companies that offer debt consolidation loans dangle ultra-low rates in front of you to get you in the door, but they can’t offer you that kind of rate unless you have an excellent FICO score and a low debt-to-income ratio.
 If you’re considering a balance transfer card, you may not even qualify unless your credit score is excellent.
 And if you want to do a cash-out refinance, you might have trouble finding a low rate without excellent credit.

 It’s true that debt consolidation methods could allow you to pay off the creditors you owe faster, but they could also cost you a lot more each month than a debt relief program could.

 Balance transfer cards only really work if you can pay off your debt during the low APR promotional period.
 And if you want to pay off your debt within the 12 month promotional period, your monthly payments could be astronomical.

 Cash-out refinancing may seem like a better alternative than either of these options, but you’re still adding onto the amount you pay each month for your mortgage and you’ll end up paying thousands in interest if you spread your mortgage over a 15- or 30-year term.

 Debt consolidation works best if:

 You owe between $1,000-$50,000

 You can afford to pay off your debt during the term of your debt consolidation loan or the promotional term of your balance transfer card

 You have excellent credit and can get a low rate

 Even if you qualify for debt consolidation, remember that debt consolidation loans, balance transfer cards, and cash-out refinancing are still a type of debt that needs to be paid off.
 If you simply roll your personal loan, medical, or credit card debt into a single account and continue spending the way you used to, you could end up in the same situation or worse, with even more debt than before.

+We here at Freedom Debt Relief are happy to help give you more answers.
+Give us a call at 800-910-0065 now or request a free debt evaluation from a Certified Debt Consultant online now.
+They will be happy to discuss different options for dealing with your debt with you.
 In our first phone call, we’ll help you figure out which debt solution is best for you.
 There’s no obligation to sign up for our debt relief program, and our Certified Debt Consultants won’t pressure you into a decision you aren’t ready to make.
 Even if it turns out that our debt relief program isn’t right for you, we want to help you find the right solution for your situation.